 The following figure shows the development stages of the Hang from 2000 to 2010.
 Klick on the elements of the figure for more information.
-Three of these stages are demonstrated in a video.

 The central domed note on top of the Hang.
 This is the lowest note on the instrument.
 It corresponds with the Helmholtz Resonance of the air inside the Hang.
 The Ding note is played by striking either the dome or the flattened area around the dome.
 The upper half shell of the Hang is also referred to as the ‘Ding side’.

 The First Generation Hanghang had a Ding between Eb3 and Bb3 (for the early models usually A3 and G3, the Low Hang from 2005 mainly F3).
 With increasing experience Hang Makers were able to get the Ding note of the Hang lower and lower.
 Almost all of the Second Generation Hanghang have a D3 tuned Ding.
 While the First Generation Hanghang had a shiny polished Ding, the Second Generation Hanghang of 2006 and 2007 had a surface coating of annealed brass.